ACNEProduction/gulp-assets-manifest/README.md

 <tr>
 <td>retina</td>
-<td>Only process files with the retinaPrefix option in their filename.
+<td>Only process files with retinaPrefix in their filename.
 Default is to skip them.</td>
 <td>false</td>
 </tr>